 Virginia Creeper is a large, fast-growing vine that responds well to pruning but also does best where it has room to spread.
 It climbs by tendrils that stick to surfaces and is best kept away from wood, siding and other surfaces that could get damaged.

-One of its claims to fame is its full head of lustrous green foliage, which is great for covering up anything you don't want to see -- fences, concrete, other objects.
-It will grow just about anywhere and is salt tolerant, although the best color generally is in sunny spots.
+Virginia Creeper's lustrous green foliage is great for covering up anything you don't want to see -- fences, concrete, etc. It will grow almost anywhere, although the best color generally is in sunny spots, and it is salt tolerant.

 Photos: Creative Commons; Fall Foliage, Jonathan Billinger